farrelleoin93/milestone-3-seed-shelf/README.md

 ### Bugs fixed while building the website:

 1. cards displaying 3 times, change location of for loop
+2. deleting session user then logging out crashed the site.
+3. change created by part of submit in edit so original creater remains creater
+4. fix splitlines bug

 ## <a name="deployment">Deployment</a>